Khamakha Hyderabadi

-Khamakha Hyderabadi (1929–2017) was an Urdu language poet from Hyderabad in the Indian state of Andhra Pradesh.
+Khamakha Hyderabadi (1929–2017) His real name was Syed Ghouse Mohiuddin, but he became famous under the pen name “Khamakha Hyderabadi” (which literally means “Without reason, from Hyderabad”).
+He was an Urdu language poet from Hyderabad in the Indian state of Telangana.
 He was known for his poems and was a regular at Mazahiya Mushairas.
 He wrote in his native Dakhni dialect, specializing in humour and satire.